ashishsaranshakya/poetry-blog/README.md

     ```

 3. Set up Firebase:
-   - Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
+   - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
    - Enable Authentication (Google Sign-In).
    - Create a Firestore database and configure security rules.
 	```js